Heading To Avignon

 Sunset At Gordes

 It was a busy bustling port.
-We watched several dive boats returning or leaving – heading to explore what we believed would be walls and caves.
+We watched several dive boats returning or leaving.
+We were sure they headed out to explore walls and caves.
 David found a “Juliette” boat – to go with our hotel Juliette shots.

-We wanted to take a boat trip to see the famed “calanques” or cliffs – so settled for the one hour trip which proved to be more than enough.
+We wanted to take a boat trip to see the famed “calanques” or cliffs.
+So we settled for the one hour trip which proved to be more than enough.
 The cliffs and inlets were indeed very cool, with evidence of caves and caverns above and likely below.

 Finally grabbing take-out baguette sandwiches for lunch, we headed along the coast road in the direction of Marseille.